DavidLGoldberg/qolor/README.md

 ## TODO

-*   [BUG] Table and aliases with numbers see this [issue](https://github.com/atom/language-sql/issues/30).
-This was working and will probably be fixed, so not going to make a workaround.

 *   [BUG] Cartesian products / cross joins don't work.
 They are particularly troublesome without aliases.
 This is due to existing limitations in the `language-sql` grammar.
 I have an idea of how to address